bytesizedpacket/arena/README.md

 - OR
 - Use `npm run-script start` to run a webserver at localhost:8080 that will automatically recompile and refresh when you save any source file.

-A live build is running at [floof.zone:8000](http://floof.zone:8000/).
-This automatically updates itself from the most recent commit on the master branch of this repository.
+A live build is running at [arena.deltaryz.com](https://arena.deltaryz.com).

 This project currently uses icons from [Pixeltier's Modern RPG Icon Pack](https://pixeltier.itch.io/pixeltiers-modern-rpg-icon-set) and [Pixel_Poem Dungeon Tileset](https://pixel-poem.itch.io/dungeon-assetpuck), as well as [Justin's 16x16 Icon Pack](https://zeromatrix.itch.io/rpgiab-icons), which is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).